gwhitney/mathjs/docs/datatypes/units.md

 * **definition** A `string` or `Unit` which defines the user-defined unit in terms of existing built-in or user-defined units.
 If omitted, a new base unit is created.
 * **prefixes** A `string` indicating which prefixes math.js should use with the new unit.
 Possible values are `'none'`, `'short'`, `'long'`, `'binary_short'`, or `'binary_long'`.
 Default is `'none'`.
 * **offset** A value applied when converting to the unit.
 This is very helpful for temperature scales that do not share a zero with the absolute temperature scale.
-For example, if we were defining fahrenheit for the first time, we would use: `math.createUnit('fahrenheit', {definition: '0.555556 kelvin', offset: 459.67})`
+For example, if we were defining fahrenheit for the first time, we would use: `math.createUnit('fahrenheit', {definition: '0.555556 kelvin', offset: 459.67})`.
+Note that using a non-zero offset marks the unit as "absolute only": it will become illegal to add quantities of this unit; subtracting quantites of this unit will automatically convert to a unit with the same dimensions that has 0 offset; and multiplying or dividing this unit by any other unit or by a number will be illegal.
 * **aliases** An array of strings to alias the new unit.
 Example: `math.createUnit('knot', {definition: '0.514444 m/s', aliases: ['knots', 'kt', 'kts']})`
 * **baseName** A `string` that specifies the name of the new dimension in case one needs to be created.
 Every unit in math.js has a dimension: length, time, velocity, etc. If the unit's `definition` doesn't match any existing dimension, or it is a new base unit, then `createUnit` will create a new dimension with the name `baseName` and assign it to the new unit.
 The default is to append `'_STUFF'` to the unit's name.
 If the unit already matches an existing dimension, this option has no effect.